AndreOrl/Baumeister/README.md

 ```
 ## How it works
 Baumeister uses the Roslyn compiler to analyze the source code of the project.
-It searches for classes that are attributed with the `BuilderAttribute` and generates extensions methods for that class that enables the builder pattern.
+It searches for classes that are specializations of `BuilderBase` and generates a partial class with methods that enables the builder pattern.
 The `Build()` method instantiates the object with the specified properties and returns it.
 For the instantiation, the builder uses the constructor with the most matching parameters.
+It matches the given parameters with the constructor parameters and tries to find the best match.
+In order to do that it uses the type and names of the properties.
+In case not all properties that are set are used by the constructor, the builder will use public properties to set the values.